How to Get Started with Data Science

 • Mathematical Foundation.
 You don’t need to be a math prodigy, but a good foundation in mathematics goes a long way.
 It helps in understanding the mechanics behind algorithms and statistical models.

-• Data science often involves a lot of trial and error.
+• Perseverance.
+Data science often involves a lot of trial and error.
 The ability to keep going, even when solutions aren’t immediately apparent, is a valuable trait.
 It’s about tackling complex challenges head-on and not getting discouraged by setbacks.

 • Attention to Detail.
 In data science, the devil is often in the details.
 Small data errors can lead to big mistakes, so being meticulous and precise is crucial.
 It’s about ensuring that every piece of analysis is accurate and reliable.